Birkness is the FRCC property, consisting of the Barn, Cottage and Coach House, on the shore of Buttermere.

 The nearest shop is in Lorton (a small but useful shop, open 9 – 12 & 1.30 to 4.30 Mon, Tues, Fri and Sat, mornings only Wed & Thurs) about 6 miles down the valley.
 There are plenty of shops, including a Sainsbury supermarket, in Cockermouth (about 11 miles).
 Milk can sometimes be bought from Syke farm in Buttermere, where there is also an excellent ice-cream shop.
 The campsite shop in Braithwaite is also pretty good and opens long hours in summer.

 There are two pubs in Buttermere, The Fish and The Bridge.
 These tend to close for up to two months in January and February.
 Both do meals.
 There is also a reasonable cafe during the daytime in summer.

 From March to October, the little Honister Rambler bus (77/77A) does a circular route from Keswick via Portinscale over Honister, on to Lorton and back over Whinlatter.
-It also goes back in the opposite direction.
 There are 4 buses each way during the day.
 Timetable here.
 Times may also be checked on the Traveline or Stage Coach websites.

 Climbing and Walking

 Buttermere is a valley somewhat hidden from the mainstream buzz of the Lakes with a few gems of crags.
 There are some easily reached crags (Yew Crags, Buckstone Howe), higher crags in fine positions (High Crag) and the high mountain crags in Birkness Combe (Eagle Crag and Grey Crag).
 For those days when only the coast has fair weather, St Bees Head is within easy reach.

 Both Borrowdale and Newlands are a very short drive away and the Gable and Pillar crags are accessible with a longish hike.